veeso-dev/blog.veeso.dev/blog/post-41/index-en.md

 But how was this possible?
 Well, basically I've got to explain a bit of the context, so you can understand the problem.

-Basically as you may know, validators process a lot of transactions, which are sent to them by the RPC nodes, and these transactions are sent over a QUIC transport, then the transactions are pushed into the pool of transactions, and then the validator processes them, and not just that, but often the transactions are even forwarded to the next validator which have to process them, and so on.
+Basically as you may know, validators process a lot of transactions, which are sent to them by the RPC nodes, and these transactions are sent over a QUIC transport, then the transactions are pushed into the pool of transactions, and then the validator processes them, and not just that, but often the transactions are even forwarded to the next validator which has to process them, and so on.

-Up to now, transactions were stored as bytes in a `Vec<u8>`, and dispatched and sent all over around the modules and services.
+Up to now, transactions were stored as bytes in a `Vec<u8>`, and dispatched and sent all around the modules and services.

-The data stored into the `Vec<u8>` was actually immutable since the beginning, because we don't want the transactions to be modified of course, but everytime a transaction was used in a different context, it was cloned, causing everytime a lot of allocastions, and thus memory bloat.
+The data stored into the `Vec<u8>` was actually immutable since the beginning, because we don't want the transactions to be modified of course, but every time a transaction was used in a different context, it was cloned, causing every time a lot of allocations, and thus memory bloat.

 Consider that validators process thousands of transactions per second, and the quantity of services and modules that use the transactions is quite large, so you can imagine how much memory was wasted by cloning the `Vec<u8>`.
 Also the lifetime of a transaction is very short, so the memory was not even reused, and thus the memory bloat was even worse.

-Luckily a transaction is not huge, it's less than 1230 bytes at least, but considering the thousands of transactions processed per second, the memory usage was quite high.
+Luckily a transaction is not huge, it's less than 1230 bytes, but considering the thousands of transactions processed per second, the memory usage was quite high.

-Maybe youre'already thinking about the solution, and that this is a bad design, and you are right; but there are two things we can talk about here:
+Maybe you're already thinking about the solution, and that this is a bad design, and you are right; but there are two things we can talk about here:

 1. The solution of course.
 2. Why nobody thought about it before.